-The best way to ensure that you’re getting the specific treatment and care that you need is, firstly, to do your own research in order to learn more about your options and secondly, to get in touch with a rehab placement specialist to learn more about which options are available based on your location, your specific needs, your budget, and several other variables.
+The best way to ensure that you’re getting the specific treatment and care that you need is, firstly, to do your own research to learn more about your options and secondly, to get in touch with a rehab placement specialist to learn more about which options are available based on your location, your specific needs, your budget, and several other variables.

 The purpose of this page is to give you a rough outline of the most common and most readily available types of rehab around the country, so that you will be more aware of your options when you decide to take the next step towards recovery.
 If you’re here to find information for a loved one, you will also find this page very useful.